Sheep 101 logo

 Custom exempt

 Custom-exempt slaughter is slaughter that is not required to be inspected.
 Facilities are inspected, but the animals are not.
-The owner of the animal is responsible for inspecting the welfare of the animal that is to be slaugthered.
+The owner of the animal is responsible for inspecting the animal that is to be slaughtered for his/her use.
 To qualify as custom exempt, the animal must be slaughtered or processed for the owner of the animal for use in the owner's household (or for non-paying guests).
 Animals must be sold (live) prior to slaughter.
 Carcass weight can be used to determine price, but it should be converted to live price for the purpose of invoicing.
 Custom slaughtered meat is stamped "not for resale."
 Because it is considered non-inspected; it cannot be sold.

 State-inspected